Why We Created The Aging Framework

-We heard many stories where family members went so far as accuse other family members as trying to “kill our father” or “mother” because they disagreed over medical interventions.
+We heard many stories where family members went so far as accusing other family members of trying to “kill our father” or “mother” because they disagreed over medical interventions.

-When parents don’t plan for their funeral, the children have to make the plans the funeral service and burial.
-If the parents didn’t save money for these services, the children have to raise the funds.
-In most of these cases, the children don’t all agree to contribute.
+When parents don’t plan for their funeral, the children have to make plans for the funeral and burial services.
+If the parents didn’t save money for these, the children have to raise the funds.
+Furthermore, in most of these cases, the children don’t all agree on what the services should be or how to contribute.
 This creates tension, frustration, and anger.

 Why Most Of Us Refuse To Plan

 As a child, I remember scary monsters.
-I remember how scary it was when a monster stirred under my bed.
 A sound or shadow from a closet.
 A rumbling from under my bed.
 Over time they all seemed to disappear.
 The monsters weren’t real or at least they went away as I aged.

 As an adult, I was taught the reasons psychologists say children believe in monsters.
 Their imaginations outgrow their experiences, and they have trouble classifying perceptions in the world of reality.